 Spirulina is a seaweed widely consumed as a food supplement thanks to its nutritional properties.
 Its richness in proteins, minerals, trace elements, essential fatty acids, and vitamins is highly beneficial for the body.
 If this alga is beneficial when ingested, it is just as beneficial when applied to the skin.
 Spirulina is a spiral-shaped cyanobacterium - a sustainable bioactive microalga - commonly known as blue algae for its concentration of phycocyanin, a blue pigment.
 It grows naturally in freshwater lakes, between 20 and 40°C, at a pH of 9 to 11.

 If spirulina is so beneficial, it is because it has no cellulose wall, its cellular content and its active ingredients are therefore more accessible.
-Its content of amino acids, vitamins and antioxidants also makes it interesting for slowing down the appearance of wrinkles or for strengthening hair.
-Indeed, spirulina is rich in phycocyanin, beta-carotene, zinc and above all in vitamin E which are natural antioxidants.
-Those molecules fight against free radicals and reactive aldehydes which can be into the body, responsible for premature skin aging.
+Its content of amino acids, vitamins, and antioxidants also makes it interesting for slowing down the appearance of wrinkles or for strengthening hair.
+Indeed, spirulina is rich in phycocyanin, beta-carotene, zinc, and above all in vitamin E which are natural antioxidants.
+Those molecules fight against free radicals and reactive aldehydes which can be in the body, responsible for premature skin aging.